SengCynMai/Mai/README.md

-I am Seng Cyn Mai, 2nd year student studying Computer Science in Seoultech.
+I am **Seng Cyn Mai**, 2nd year student studying Computer Science in [Seoultech](https://en.seoultech.ac.kr).

-Heres are the languages that I have leant in past two semsters
+Heres are the computer languages that I have learnt in the past two semsters,
 * :computer: **C++**
 * :computer: **C**
 * :computer: **Java**

-*I hope I can learn new things about computer via the class.*
+*I hope I can learn many new things via this class.*:smile: